MilaniTetani/Task-Manager-To-Do-List-/README.md

 Will add other steps as the project progresses.

 ## Future Features
-- Add, Check, or Delete a Task.
+- Add, Check, Uncheck, Edit, or Delete a Task.
 - Ability to continue progress even when the browser is refreshed or closed.
-- Organize tasks based on categories.
+- Task category.
 - Add Deadlines for Tasks
 - See calendar and current date.
 - Add notes.